EPSSpecialtyApplications/port_analyzer/README.md

 ## Capture session output sample

 The program works by running the NetworkTrafficView.exe and summarizing the results output by this program.
-You can look at the raw results by opening "<IPAddress>\_traffic_raw.csv" file generated after running the script.
-The capture summary will be contained in a file titled TrafficSummary.txt.
+You can look at the raw results by opening the "\<IPAddress\>\_traffic_raw.csv" file generated after running the script.
+The capture session results will be written to a file titled **TrafficSummary.txt**.

 For each port in the capture summary, the following fields are listed:
 - **Port #:** the port # of the hosted service